lmontedoro/lmontedoro.github.io/_posts/2021-03-21-Deploying Containers in AWS Fargate using Terraform - Pt2.markdown

 ## Security Group

 A <a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html" target="_blank">security group</a> acts as a virtual firewall for your instance to control inbound and outbound traffic.
-In this example we are allowing traffic (opening) Port 80, since this is the port used by our container (Apache)
+In this example we are allowing incoming traffic to **port 80**, since this is the port used by our container (Apache)

 ```terraform
 # Task Security Group